vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 ## Set up the data source

-After getting back to the Peakboard designer we need to understand the API to get the items of the list.
-First of all [here](https://learn.microsoft.com/en-us/graph/api/listitem-list?view=graph-rest-1.0&tabs=http) you find the documentation.
+In Peakboard Designer, we need to understand the API to get the items of the list.
+Firstly, you can find the documentation [here](https://learn.microsoft.com/en-us/graph/api/listitem-list?view=graph-rest-1.0&tabs=http).
 The call looks like this:

 {% highlight url %}
 https://graph.microsoft.com/v1.0/sites/{site-id}/lists/{list-id}/items?expand=fields(select=Column1,Column2)
 {% endhighlight %}

-With the given Site ID and List ID and the colums MaterialNo, Description, Color and QuantityOnStock this is the real call:
+With the given Site ID and List ID, and the columns `MaterialNo`, `Description`, `Color`, and `QuantityOnStock`, this is the actual call:

 {% highlight url %}
 https://graph.microsoft.com/v1.0/sites/xxx.sharepoint.com,0ca4593b-ac3b-45d3-88aa-xx75a54b93,96c52b38-7eb7-4f20-923c-2e8fe2cb3595
     /lists/276aadc7-77ee-48xxxx-2fd264778fde/
-    items?expand=fields(select=MaterialNo,Description,Color, QuantityOnStock)
+    items?expand=fields(select=MaterialNo,Description,Color,QuantityOnStock)
 {% endhighlight %}

-Here's how it looks like in designer when using the UserAuthCustomList.
-Please make sure to apply the Sites.Read.All before authenticating.
+Here's how it looks like in Peakboard Designer when using the `UserAuthCustomList`.
+Make sure to apply the `Sites.Read.All` permission before authenticating.

 The columns we're looking for are all on the right end of the columns list.
-The first 10-12 columns only contain administrative information (creation date, creation user, etc...).
+The first 10-12 columns only contain administrative information (creation date, creation user, etc.).

 ![image](/assets/2024-01-20/030.png)

-So finally we can build a nice table control and bind the data source to it.
+Finally, we can build a nice table control and bind the data source to it.

 ![image](/assets/2024-01-20/040.png)

-## Writing back to the list
+## Writing to the list

-To understand how to write data back to Sharepoint we can read [this](https://learn.microsoft.com/en-us/graph/api/listitem-create?view=graph-rest-1.0&tabs=http) documentation.
-The API is a POST call to this endpoint:
+To understand how to write data back to Sharepoint, read [this documentation](https://learn.microsoft.com/en-us/graph/api/listitem-create?view=graph-rest-1.0&tabs=http).
+The API expects a POST call to this endpoint:

 {% highlight url %}
 https://graph.microsoft.com/v1.0/sites/{site-id}/lists/{list-id}/items
 {% endhighlight %}

-In this POST call we need to send a JSon body that looks like the following containing name and value of the columns of the row we want to add to the list:
+In the POST call, we need to send a JSON body that contains the names and values of the columns of the row we want to add to the list:

 {% highlight json %}
 {